arguellesm/faux/data/README.md

 ### Processing

-The original dataset is not in CSV format and has many fields we are not currently intereted in.
+The original dataset is not in CSV format and has many fields we are not currently interested in.
 We've extracted the following fields of interest and turned it into a single `.csv` file (which is not included in this repository).

 If you want to generate that same `dataset.csv` file, you can do so runing